 As a father of three, I’ve seen my fair share of baby wipes.
 In fact, we’ve tried and tested more than a dozen natural brands alone over the past year with our son and we love them because they avoid harsh chemicals in their wipe solutions to provide a safer, gentler product.
 One thing I didn’t realize, however, is that a natural baby wipe doesn’t necessarily mean it’s a biodegradable baby wipe!
 Since money definitely IS a consideration for me, I decided to figure out which of our favorite brands also happen to be biodegradable and won’t break the bank.

 The first selection is my family’s favorite brand of natural biodegradable baby wipes, followed by other top contenders in no particular order.
-We love these brands because they have a focus on natural ingredients, avoiding harsh chemicals, and generally try to make a product that is friendly for the environment.
+We love these brands because they focus on natural ingredients, avoid harsh chemicals, and generally try to make a product that is friendly for the environment.
 Also, they all work great for cleaning up baby messes!

 I’ll be rating the wipes based on my personal experience, features, fragrance, and price.
 I will also note any ingredients with EWG scores higher than (2) for safety in the list.